puppetlabs/puppet-strings/README.md

 The `puppet strings` command generates module documentation based on code and code comments.

-By default, running `puppet strings` generates HTML documentation for a module into a `docs` directory within that module.
+By default, running `puppet strings` generates HTML documentation for a module into a `doc/` directory within that module.
 To pass any options or arguments, use the `generate` action.

 Action   | Description
 ----------------|-------------------------